Săvârșin: Tourism

 "Dâmbul Tătarilor" and "Gomile" are only a few of the numerous spectacles which are worth visiting.

 Beside these, there is the Săvârșin Castle (18th century), owned by former King Michael of Romania.
 In 2005 the royal residence in Săvârșin entered the touristic circuit, but since 2007 it has been in restoration and cannot be visited until the renovation is completed.

+The village of Troaș keeps the Church of the Holy Three Hierarchs, the oldest wooden religious building in the Mureș Valley, and now property of the National Museum of the Romanian Peasant.